davestewart/nuxt-content-assets/README.md

 </template>
 ```

-Any images rendered by Nuxt Content will now use Nuxt Image.

-> For a per-image solution, check the [override](playground/components/content/NuxtImg.ts) in the playground folder.
+For a per-image solution, check the [custom component](playground/components/content/NuxtImg.ts) in the playground folder.

 ## Configuration